 Step out of the bustling City and into beautiful Central Park.
 The 843-acre green space has a lot to do.
 Young movie buffs may recognize parts from Stuart Little, Enchanted, The Avengers or Home Alone 2.
-You’ll find a zoo, gardens, conservatory water (check out the statue of Han Christian Anderson), a carousel and a castle.
+You’ll find a zoo, gardens, conservatory water (check out the statue of Hans Christian Andersen), a carousel and a castle.
 Of course there are playgrounds for some unstructured playtime, too.

 Take a Boat Tour

 If you’d like to get a new view of the city’s skyline or want to visit Ellis Island or the Statue of Liberty, there are a number of boat tours or ferries you can book.
 Tours that include Statue of Liberty crown tours or a visit to the pedestal sell out weeks in advance, so if that is on your must-see list, be sure to book early.